 Attempts at Cracking Down on People Who Host Streams

-The corporations that own copyrights to popular entertainment content obviously have a lot to lose if streaming goes mainstream.
+The corporations that own copyrights to popular entertainment content obviously have a lot to lose if anyone can access their content for free.
 That’s probably why there’s a lot of pressure to create new, stricter laws to regulate streaming content.

 Here’s What Happens If You Get Caught Streaming or Downloading Pirated Content